Swedish Civil Defence and Resilience Agency

-The Swedish Civil Contingencies Agency is a Swedish administrative authority, organised under the Ministry of Defence.
+The Swedish Civil Defence and Resilience Agency (Myndigheten för civilt försvar, MCF), is a Swedish administrative authority, organised under the Ministry of Defence.
 The agency is responsible for issues concerning civil protection, public safety, emergency management and civil defence.
 Responsibility refers to measures taken before, during and after an emergency or crisis.
-MSB work in close cooperation with the municipalities, the county councils, other authorities, organisations and the private sector to achieve increased safety and security at all levels of society.
+MCF work in close cooperation with the municipalities, the county councils, other authorities, organisations and the private sector to achieve increased safety and security at all levels of society.
 This is done through education, support, training exercises, regulation and supervision.